playitsafe/reactie/README.md

 ## Implement `React.createElement` method

-What is JSX concompilation?
+What is JSX compilation?
 JSX is a syntax extension for JavaScript that allows you to write HTML-like code within JavaScript.
 It is commonly used in React to describe the UI structure.
-JSX needs to be transformed into JavaScript function calls, which React can understand sand render.
+JSX needs to be transformed into JavaScript function calls, which React can understand and render.
 It includes:

 - Compile time: Parsing the JSX syntax(handled by babel already✅)